 In determination of the normal values of the subject products the following methods were considered by ITAC:

-Normal value based on the weighted average selling prices of SGI to all its customers during the POI.
-Normal value based on the weighted average selling prices of SGI to its biggest customer only, namely Thamrong Watsadupan (Thamrong) during the POI.
+- Normal value based on the weighted average selling prices of SGI to all its customers during the POI. - Normal value based on the weighted average selling prices of SGI to its biggest customer only.

 Comments by the exporter